 “It’s been a team effort between Trinity Mother Frances, CHC and ContinueCARE.
 We all have a common goal to create the right patient care environment to help patients get well.”

-Stephanie Hyde, Administrator, Tyler ContinueCARE Hospital
+Stephanie Hyde, CEO, Tyler ContinueCARE Hospital

 CHC’s detailed analysis of patient discharge data, DRG counts, TMF’s case mix index and other key indicators confirmed the need for a highly efficient, expertly managed LTACH.